mforootan/mforootan.github.io/README.md

 - [Phase II](https://github.com/mforootan/NSS_Capstone_TN_land_use) (powered by Python & SciKit): Identifying determinants contributing to land use changes via dimension reduction techniques.

-A PowerPoint presentation reviewing the methodology and results is included.
+A slideshow reviewing the methodology and results is included with the phase II set of files.

 The visualizations depicted various correlations between land availability and valuation across counties.
 Analyses suggested the predominant criteria influencing land value are proximity to major metropolitan areas and agricultural profitability.